Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Setup and assumptions

 \item $a(y):=(a_f(y),a_r(y)):\,\mbbr\to\mbbr^{p_{\vp}}$ and $c(y;\eta):\,\mbbr\times\Theta_\eta\to\mbbr$ are known measurable functions except for $\eta$. \end{itemize}

-The random-effect parameter $\tau_i$ represents the model-time scale of the $i$th individual; see Remark \ref{hm:rem_diff-1}.
+The random-effect parameter $\tau_i$ represents the model-time scale of the $i$th individual relative to the common period $[0,T]$.
+How to incorporate the random-effect parameter $\tau_i$ in the drift part could be many things: see Remarks \ref{hm:rem_diff-1} and \ref{hm:rem_re-2}.
 Given the individual model-time scales, the random-effect parameter $\vp_{r,i}$ represents variability in trend characteristics across $N$ individuals.
-For convenience, we denote ($p_\vp:=p_{\vp_f}+p_{\vp_r}$)
+Let $p_\vp:=p_{\vp_f}+p_{\vp_r}$.
+To compactify the notation, we denote